Buyer's guide

 Ask

-• How can auditors verify this evidence has not been modified?
+• How can an auditor verify the evidence hasn't been modified?

-• Can verification happen without accessing your platform?
+• Can verification happen without logging into your platform?

 Look for